 Make sure you're registered

-If you’re an established letting agent or a small landlord with just one property you need to be registered with the Information Commissioners Office (ICO), The ICO are the ones responsible to enforce the new GDPR rules.
-There are very few exceptions to the requirements to become registered, but if you in doubt there is a self-assessment checker that can help you.
+Whether you’re an established letting agent or a small landlord with just one property you need to be registered with the Information Commissioners Office (ICO), The ICO enforce the new GDPR rules.
+There are very few exceptions to the requirements.
+There is a self-assessment checker to help

-If you are an independent landlord this will be you, if you are an agent and have employees you will need to decide who is the most appropriate person to appoint.
-This person should have the authority to make changes to your processes where necessary in order to ensure compliance.
+If you're an independent landlord this will be you, if you are an agent with employees you need to decide who is the most best to appoint.
+They should have authority to make changes to your processes to ensure compliance.

 Make a list